 Student residents and selection process

 Vanderbilt utilizes a seniority-driven, random selection process to determine which students will reside in the residential colleges.

 The ultimate goal is to create communities where students can meet people they might not otherwise know, engage in new conversations, expand their mindset and approach the world with newfound perspectives and compassion.

 Faculty and shared governance

-Each college is also governed by a college council that includes a president and public relations chair as well as sophomore, junior and senior class representatives.
-Elections and appointments for these positions take place annually during the spring semester.
+Each college is also governed by a college council that includes a president and public relations chair as well as several college representatives.
+Elections and appointments for these positions take place annually during the start of the fall semester.

 From keynote speeches to informal weekly meetings, community events are a hallmark of Vanderbilt’s residential colleges.

 Each college hosts weekly study break events organized by the faculty heads of college.
 “Bronson Breaks,” “CosMOOREpolitan,” “Warren Wednesdays,” and “Zeppos Zone NightZ,” are all examples of the weekly gatherings that establish camaraderie and specific traditions within each college community.

 Faculty heads also facilitate small group meetings with guest speakers, to enrich residents’ interactions with the wider Vanderbilt community.
 Recent examples include E. Bronson Ingram’s meet-and-greet with Claudine Taafe, Senior Lecturer in African American Studies and Diaspora Studies, and Moore College’s dinner with David Owens, the Evans Family Executive Director of the Wond’ry.